PeterWarrington/NEA-mapping/docs/OSMconversionAlgorithm.md

 ## Objectives

 * Convert OSM data from XML to JSON
-* Find only those relations that make up roads
-* For each of these relations, find the component ways
+* Find ways with "highway" tag
 * For each of these ways, find the component nodes
 * For each of these nodes, convert the latitude and longitude to x,y coordinates
 * Convert each node to a MapPoint